gchq/gaffer-doc/docs/user-guide/apis/python-api.md

 ## What is the Python Extension?

-Commonly referred to as `gafferpy` this API provides similar querying capabilities to the REST API using Python.
+Commonly referred to as `gafferpy`, this API provides similar querying capabilities to the REST API using Python.
 Fundamentally, it wraps the REST API allowing users to access almost all the features or end points available in the main REST API using Python rather than JSON.